zhouhaoyi/ETDataset/README.md

 Specifically, the dataset combines short-term periodical patterns, long-term periodical patterns, long-term trends, and many irregular patterns.
 We firstly give an overall view in Figure 1, and it shows evident seasonal trends.
 To better examine the existence of long-term and short-term repetitive patterns, we plot the autorcorrelation graph for all the variables of the ETT-small-1 dataset in Figure 2.
 The blue line in the above is the target 'oil temperature', and it maintains some short-term local continuity.
 However, the other variables (power load) shows short-term daily pattern (every 24 hours) and long-term week pattern (every 7 days).

-We use the `.csv` file format to save the data, a demo of the ETT data is shown as the following figure.
-The horizontal header includes "date", "HUFL", "HULL", "MUFL", "MULL", "LUFL", "LULL" and "OT".
+We use the `.csv` file format to save the data, a demo of the ETT data is illustrated as the following figure.
+The first line (7 columns) is the horizontal header and includes "date", "HUFL", "HULL", "MUFL", "MULL", "LUFL", "LULL" and "OT".

 <p align="center">
 <img src="https://github.com/zhouhaoyi/ETDataset/blob/main/img/ETT%20data%20demo.png" height = "200" alt="" align=center />